DFINITY-Education/web-development/module-4.md

 Refer to our section on [Autonomous Canisters](/module-1.md#Autonomous-Canisters) in Module 1 for a quick intro to this topic.

 We ultimately want to create an automated canister that allows stakeholders to propose changes to our `App.mo` file.
 The governance canister enables these stakeholders to then vote on open proposals and will automatically migrate `App.mo` and replace it with the new, proposed file.
-This enables us to create "autonomous" system by which edits are suggested and then voted upon, ensuring that stakeholders will have guaranteed say in the process if initially given that power.
+This enables us to create an "autonomous" system by which edits are suggested and then voted upon, ensuring that stakeholders will have a guaranteed say in the process if initially given that power.

 ## Your Task